Thimmy962/library_management/readme.md

 run: python3 manage.py runserver <!--  To start dev server -->

-http://locolhost:<your port>/ :: this gives a list of endpoints and theri descriptions
+http://locolhost:<your port>/ :: this gives a list of endpoints and their descriptions